MichaelCurrin/go-tutorial/docs/create-and-call-package.md

 require example.com/greetings v1.1.0
 ```

-For now, we adapt the caller's module so it can find the greetings code on your local file system.
+For now, we'll adapt the caller's module so it can find the greetings code on your local file system.

+Update [hello/go.mod](/hello/hello.go) to end with this line.

 ```go
 replace example.com/greetings => ../greetings
 ```

-Locate the module and add it to a `go.mod` file.
+Now run this locate the module and add it to the `go.mod` file.

 ```sh
 $ go build